firefly-iii/docs/new-docs/support/faq.md

 ### I lost my 2FA token generator, or 2FA has stopped working.

+If 2FA has stopped working, but it worked before, there probably is a time difference between your 2FA client (your phone) and the server that hosts Firefly III.
+Fix it.
+Then try again.

-You need to edit the database.
+If you still wish to disable 2FA because it doesn't work, you need to edit the database.
 Go to the `users` table in your favorite SQL editor, find yourself in the table content and set the value of the `mfa_secret` column to NULL for your user account.

 You can also run this query: